 Also, notice that in the example I told you that I would try to obtain their contact information and pull them into the follow-up funnels.

-When they are in your follow-up funnels, you can sell them again, again, and again.
+When they are in your follow-up funnels, you can sell them again, and again.
 It is necessary to get them here.
-Let’s take a closer look on how follow-up funnels work…
+Let’s take a closer look at how follow-up funnels work…

 Early on, I told you in the seven phases of a great sales funnel, that you need to qualify subscribers and start building your list…

 There are three types of traffic:

 First, there is the traffic that you earn.
 I talked about this type of traffic earlier, you earn it with your time and effort.

 Social media, SEO, podcasts…all belong here.

 You need to put effort into creating content.

 Second, there is the traffic that you control.
 This is the paid traffic.

 All ads, affiliate marketing, paid promotions…